ravi688/SKVMOIP/README.md

 NOTE: Before plugging the ST link programmer, make appropriate connections to the microcontroller's pins from some online guides.

 Click on the `Run` tab on the menu bar on the top, and select `run` to build and upload the executable on the Microcontroller.

+#### Setting up server for Windows
+It requires building the server executable first and then deploying it to the encoder server computer.
+1. `cd SKVMOIP`
+2. `./build.sh BUILD=server PLATFORM=Windows INSTALLER=1`
+3. `cd build/Windows`
+4. Now double click on `SKVMOIP_Server_Installer.exe` to execute the installer as usually you do to install any other Windows software package.

 #### Setting up client For Windows
 It requires buildilng the installer first and then executing the installer to install the client in Windows.